FullHuman/purgecss-docs/extractors.md

 ## Using an extractor

-Using an extractor can be useful if you notice that purgecss does not remove enough unused css or removes used ones.
+Using an extractor can be useful if you notice that PurgeCSS does not remove enough unused css or removes used ones.

 Using a specific extractor for an extension should provide you with the best accuracy.
 If you want to purge exclusively html files you might want to consider the `purge-from-html` extractor.

-You can use an extractor by settings the extractors option in the purgecss config file.
+You can use an extractor by settings the extractors option in the PurgeCSS config file.

 ```javascript
 import purgeJs from 'purge-from-js'